Saving on School Supplies During Back-to-School Season

 - Don’t buy it all now.
 If they don’t need it Day 1 wait for a sale.
 You’ve seen the mountains of supplies at the stores.
 There will be “leftover” items in every category and they will mark that merchandise down to move it.
 Be the one who benefits from that.

 - Involve your kids.
 Don’t let them know they’re learning, but back to school shopping is a great time to teach them about money management.
-Talk about the difference in price of certain items, ask them to calculate the higher price as a percentage of the item, discuss how many hours of a job it would take to purchase backpack A versus backpack B. Use the time to help them understand more about saving and spending.
+Talk about the difference in the price of certain items, ask them to calculate the higher price as a percentage of the item, discuss how many hours of a job it would take to purchase backpack A versus backpack B. Use the time to help them understand more about saving and spending.

-What other hacks do you practice to keep your budget intact for back to school shopping?
+What other hacks do you practice to keep your budget intact for back-to-school shopping?
 Share your A+ tips in the comments.
 Enjoy your final days of summer.